-June 1st Conditional Letter of Acceptance or a letter informing the applicant of his/her status will be sent to the applicant.
+June 1st Conditional Letter of Acceptance or a letter informing the applicant of their status will be sent to the applicant.

-June 20th The student will be sent a list of available clinical affiliates.
+June 20th Students will be sent a list of available clinical affiliates.

-July 1st The student must return the list of available clinical affiliates with his or her choices indicated.
+July 1st Students must return the list of available clinical

+affiliates with their choices indicated.
-July 20th The student should receive a letter from NMI

-indicating which clinical site to contact to schedule for
+July 20th Students should receive a letter from NMI indicating which clinical site to contact to schedule for an interview.

-an interview.

-August 20th The student should have the clinical interview
+August 20th Students should have the clinical interview completed.

-completed.

-September 20th NMI will notify the student selected by the clinical site or, if there is a need, to interview at another clinical site.
+September 20th NMI will notify the student if they are selected by the clinical site or if there is a need to interview at another clinical site.

-December 1st The student must be accepted by a clinical training site and all official transcripts, health forms and supporting documentation should be submitted.
+December 1st The student must be accepted by a clinical training site and all official transcripts, health forms, and supporting documentation should be submitted.